 Baldinotto da Pistoia / revised by statmanjeff

 One of the many movie posters on display in Dr. Mason's house is for the 1940s thriller, "The Suspect", starring Charles Laughton.
 This is significant, as the structure of "The Suspect" prefigures the formula for "Columbo", presenting us, not only with a killer whose identity is known from the outset, but also a seemingly mild-mannered and polite police detective who befriends the killer and knowingly uses him, rather than a police colleague, as a sounding-board for his various theories about the crime.
 It is the close relationship between killer and detective thus formed that leads to the resolution of the story.
 It is not known if William Link and Richard Levinson, creators of "Columbo", ever saw this film, but it was made by Universal, like "Columbo".
 See more

-References The Fighting O'Flynn
+References The Silver Bullet

 This Old Man